Beyond Base Pay - Using Incentives to Drive Performance

 This program has been submitted to the HR Certification Institute for review.

 Note: The information presented in this seminar is for educational purposes and should not be interpreted as legal advice.

 How will my organization and I benefit?

-Participants will leave the course with an improved capacity to analyze, execute and influence practice and policy with respect to variable compensation.
-Organizations can benefit through improved alignment of individual and group efforts with organizational goals, and a richer understanding of variable compensation programs and the practical cost implications.
+Participants will leave the course with the ability to analyze, execute and influence variable compensation practice and policy.
+Organizations will benefit through increased alignment of individual and group efforts with organizational goals, and an enriched understanding of variable compensation programs and practical cost implications.